SoftwareAG/sagdevops-templates/templates/sag-apigateway-cluster/README.md

 ```

-To provision a new Microservices Runtime instance "apigateway" with API Gateway 10.3, install all latest fixes, and configure the cluster:
+To provision a new Microservices Runtime instance "apigateway" with API Gateway 10.3, install all latest fixes, and configure the cluster using default values:

 ```bash